-Two-bottle choice.
-In their home cage, mice were given 24 h access to a bottle containing a test fluid and a bottle of water.
-The concentration of the test fluid escalated over the course of the experiment at 3 d/dose.
+2-bottle choice In their homecage, mice were given 24 hour access to a bottle of containing a bottle of test fluid and a bottle of water.
+The concentration of the test fluid escalated over the course of the experiment at 3 days/dose.
 These solutions were ethanol (3, 6, 10% w/v, unsweetened), sucrose (0.1, 0.3, 1, 2, 3% w/v), saccharin (0.003, 0.001, 0.03, 0.1% w/v), and quinine (1, 3, 10, 30, 100, 300 μ M).
-We weighed the bottles every 24 h and switched the side of the cage where the test bottle was located daily.
-We report these data as the average drinking values for each mouse averaged over the course of the 3 d.
+We weighed the bottles every 24 hours and switched the side of the cage where the test bottle was located daily.
+We report these data as the average drinking values for each mouse averaged over the course of the 3 days.

-Intermittent access.
-Intermittent access (IA) was performed as described by Hwa et al. (2011).
-Briefly, mice had access to both a bottle of 20% (w/v) ethanol (unsweetened), and water in their home cage on Monday, Wednesday, and Friday.
-On other days, they only had access to two bottles of water.
+Intermittent Access (IA) was performed as described by Hwa et al. (2011).
+Briefly, mice had access to both a bottle of 20% (w/v) ethanol (unsweetened), and water in their homecage on Monday, Wednesday, and Friday.
+On other days, they only had access to 2 bottles of water.
 Bottles were rotated with each exposure to ensure that animals did not associate ethanol or water with a particular side of the cage.

-Locomotor and anxiety assays

-All locomotor and anxiety assays were performed using EthoVision XT tracking software (Noldus Information Technology) to measure location, distance moved, and velocity.

-RTPP.
-Mice were placed in an apparatus ($50 \times 50 \times 25$ cm) that was divided down the middle with a door for exploration on both sides, and which had no distinguishing features on either side.
-For 20 min, mice were allowed to explore the apparatus and received optical stimulation (20 Hz for the ChR2 animals, and constant stimulation for the IC++ animals, 473 nm, 10 mW, Arduino UNO, or Master 8, AMP Instruments) on one side (counterbalanced) and no stimulation on the other side.
+Locomotor and Anxiety Assays All locomotor and anxiety assays were performed using Ethovision XT tracking software (Noldus Information Technology, Netherlands) to measure location, distance moved, and velocity.
+RTPP Mice were placed in an apparatus (50 x 50 x 25 cm) that was divided down the middle with a door for exploration on both sides, and which had no distinguishing features on either side.
+For 20 minutes, mice were allowed to explore the apparatus and received optical stimulation (20 Hz for the ChR2 animals, and constant stimulation for the IC++ animals, 473 nm, 10 mW, Arduino UNO, or Master 8, AMP Instruments, Israel) on one side (counterbalanced) and no stimulation on the other side. o/CSS First cohort: NTS^{CeA→PBN}::ChR2 (n=14) and control (n=11) mice were food-restricted to 80% of their normal food intake for 2 days before optical intracranial self-stimulation (oICSS).
+They were tethered to the laser and placed in the chamber (15.9 cm x 14.0 cm x 12.7 cm;

+238 They239 Med240 very

-oICSS.
-First cohort: $NTS^{\text{CeA} \to \text{PBN}}$::ChR2 (n=14) and control (n=11) mice were food-restricted to 80% of their normal food intake for 2 d before optical intracranial self-stimulation (oICSS).
-They were tethered to the laser and placed in the chamber (15.9 cm \times 14.0 cm \times 12.7 cm; Med Associates) for 1 h.
+They were tethered to the laser and placed in the chamber (15.9 cm x 14.0 cm x 12.7 cm; MedAssociates, VT, USA) for 1 hour.
 Both nose ports (active and inactive) were baited with a very small amount of their normal feed to encourage exploration.
-A dim house light flashed when the animal poked the active port along with 5 s of stimulation during which time further pokes had no effect (20 or 40 Hz, 473 nm, 10 mW).
+A dim house light flashed when the animal poked the active port along with 5 seconds of stimulation during which time further pokes had no effect (20 Hz or 40 Hz, 473 nm, 10 mW).

-or 40 Hz, 473 nm, 10 mW).
-Second cohort: $NTS^{\text{CeA} \rightarrow \text{PBN}}$::ChR2 (n=8) and control (n=7) mice were not food restricted and ports were baited with a small amount of Froot Loops (Kellogg's).
-Mice that were fed ad libitum did not exhibit reduced motivation to poke for stimulation; therefore, we collapsed the data across cohorts.
+Second cohort: $NTS^{CeA \rightarrow PBN}$::ChR2 (n=8) and control (n=7) mice were not food restricted and ports were baited with a small amount of Froot LoopsTM (Kellogg's).